DS-Shahina/DS-Shahina/README.md

 #### About my goal / ambition / Wish,

 Special word before my name - "Data Scientist"

+I want to become Outlier in the Data Science Field.

 Online Mentor for courses like in Udemy (Atleast one course related to Data Science)